mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Katagiri**: *[Laughing.]* Check what.
 Your body; and also your mind.

-For instance, if you sit zazen *[strain in voice]* too hard, like this – you can’t breathe.
+For instance, if you sit zazen *[strain in voice]* *too hard*, like this – you can’t breathe.
 Or if you sit down like this, also you cannot breathe smoothly.
 Or even though you are straight, if you have too much tension on your chin, or your shoulder, you cannot breathe; immediately, it influences your breath.
 So you have to check: your body, your posture, and also your mind.
 Is that okay?

 **Same person**: Well what if you check them all out and you still can’t breathe and don’t know why...